jbox-web/redmine_danthes/README.md

 ## Why?

-Before switching to d'Anthès and write this plugin, I used [Redmine Pusher Notifications](https://github.com/jbox-web/redmine_pusher_notifications) which does exactly the same job...

-With the drawback that it depends on [Pusher](https://pusher.com/) service (a really nice messaging solution by the way) to work.
+Before switching to d'Anthès and write this plugin, I used [Redmine Pusher Notifications](https://github.com/jbox-web/redmine_pusher_notifications) which does exactly the same job... with the drawback that it depends on [Pusher](https://pusher.com/) service to work (a really nice messaging solution by the way).

 With Redmine d'Anthès, this external dependency is removed so you can use async notifications with no limits ! :)